PhysaliaStudio/Flexi/README.md

 - Not support DOTS (and not in roadmap for now)
 - It's a tool for programmers, and recommended to have experienced programming skill

-## TODO

-- Support undo/redo for the editor
-- Better implementation for Status & Aura
-- Enable/Disable abilities
-- Add Examples: Need to show how to implement each common machanic, to lower the learning curve.